Are you’re looking to buy a new Fossil watch?

 This Fossil piece has a classic dress watch design, with its black Roman Numeral markers, its cream-colored dial, and its brown leather strap.

-While this watch has a classic, old-school look, it also has some functions that make it a modern men’s watch.
+While this watch has a classic, old-school look, it also has some modern features that make it a contemporary men’s watch.

 The watch uses the famed Japanese quartz movement, known for being incredibly accurate and practical, so not only does the dial look absolutely stunning, but the time being displayed on it will surely be accurate.